dsacl3-2018/dsacl3-2018.github.io/index.md

   * Implement parsing algorithms that are discussed in the *Computational
     Linguistics: Parsing* course.

+### GitHub registration

+To register, and access to some of the course material, you need to complete an [introductory assignment](https://classroom.github.com/a/w5pfvfix).
+Please do this before Wednesday 24th.

 ### Literature

 * [Algorithms](http://algs4.cs.princeton.edu/home/), 4th Edition, Robert Sedgewick & Kevin Wayne